hajle/bluestarfish-decap/src/content/widgets/skills/decent-price.md

 ---
-sort: 3
+title: Decent price
 en:
   title: Decent price
-  text: As a boutique agency, we do not have high fixed costs, so we can adapt to
+  text:
-    your budget, offering the best quality at an attractive price.
+    As a boutique agency, we do not have high fixed costs, so we can adapt to your budget, offering the best quality at an attractive price.
 Ask us for a proposal - it's free!
 pl: